fenago/pytest-quick-start-guide/pytest-quickstart/Lab_5.md

 -   The pytest documentation: writing plugins (<https://docs.pytest.org/en/latest/writing_plugins.html>).
--   Brian Okken\'s wonderful book about pytest Python testing with pytest, which delves deeper than this course does, has an excellent lab on how to write your own plugins.

 In the next lab, we will learn how to use pytest with existing